YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 When the plan itself is clear, the guarantee becomes less central.

-Could waiting be the better decision?
+Waiting can be the better decision

 Waiting is better when the hair loss pattern is still changing quickly, donor strength is questionable, uncertainty feels intolerable, or the proposed hairline depends on future hair staying stable.
 It is also better to wait when pressure, discount timing, or fear of missing availability is doing more work than the medical explanation.